PCSX2/pcsx2/bin/GameIndex.md

 - `GIFFIFOHack`
   - Enables the GIF FIFO.
 Needed for Wallace & Grommit, Hot Wheels, DJ Hero.
 - `FMVinSoftwareHack`
   - Silent Hill 2-3.
-Fixes FMVs that are obscured when using hardware rendering by switching to software rendering whil
+Fixes FMVs that are obscured when using hardware rendering by switching to software rendering.
 - `ScarfaceIbitHack`
   - VU I bit Hack avoid constant recompilation (Scarface The World Is Yours).
 - `CrashTagTeamRacingIbitHack`